“Don’t knock it until you’ve tried it”, I thought, viewing the artificial cow teats at the big harvest festival in Vienna.

-Aside from the food and drink stalls, there are numerous educational stands, with information about national parks and other organisations.
+Aside from the food and drink stalls, numerous educational stands offer information about national parks and other organisations.

 Kids, in particular, can get to grips (literally) with life on the land, through craft activities, games and quizzes.
 Forget your bouncy castles: the year I attended there was a bouncy tractor.

 For the tourist, it seems a marvellous opportunity to work your way through the culinary concoctions of an entire country without leaving Vienna.
-Tip: go on the Sunday afternoon when the festival parade takes place.
+Go on the Sunday afternoon when the festival parade takes place.